North Dakota Fighting Hawks: Athletics hall of fame

 The Letterwinners Hall of Fame recognizes the efforts and achievements of former UND student-athletes, coaches, and other supporters of UND athletics.
 Inductees are selected by the UND Letterwinners Association and representatives of the UND athletic department.
 The Hall of Fame induction ceremony, sponsored by the UND Letterwinners Association, is held each fall in conjunction with a football game.
 The Hall of Fame is located on the upper concourse at the south end of the Ralph Engelstad Arena.

 Nickname

 UND's nickname was originally The Flickertails, but was unofficially changed to "The Sioux" in 1930.
 UND's former athletic logo, revealed in 1999, a Native American figure, was designed by Bennett Brien, a local artist and UND graduate of Ojibwa ethnicity.
 After more than a decade of controversy, the name and logo were retired in 2012.
 On November 18, 2015, it was revealed at a press conference held by President Robert Kelley that Fighting Hawks, with 57.24% of the vote, would become the new university nickname.
+The controversy surrounding the former "Fighting Sioux" nickname was later documented in the film Fighting Over Sioux.